CSCfi/pebbles/doc/concepts.md

 ### Workspace manager (Assistant?)

 - May add users
-- May add Environments based on Environments templates
+- May add Applications based on Applications templates

 ### Admin